 Alcohol Addiction Study Results

-The National Center for Post-Traumatic Stress Disorder and the Department of Veterans Affairs issued an in-depth report with statistics that demonstrate compelling associations linking trauma and alcohol addiction.
+The National Center for Post-Traumatic Stress Disorder and the Department of Veterans Affairs issued an in-depth report with statistics that demonstrate compelling associations linking trauma and addiction of alcohol.
 Comparable research connecting trauma and addiction have also indicated trauma is often the trigger for other addictions, including drugs and eating disorders.

 - Between 25 and 75 percent of people who have been victims of brutal trauma and/or abuse are reported to develop a serious abuse of alcohol.